 Pursuant to the International Promotion Agreement described under "Business," we granted a third party, Meridian Medical Technologies ("Meridian") exclusive rights to market, advertise, promote, offer for sale, or sell oral TPOXX® in all geographic regions except for the United States (the "Territory"), and Meridian agreed not to commercialize any competing product, as defined in the International Promotion Agreement, in the specified field of use in the Territory.
-Our future international revenues will likely depend heavily on the success of the efforts of Meridian pursuant to the International Promotion Agreement, which may not be successful.
+As long as the International Promotion Agreement is in force, our future international revenues will likely depend heavily on the success of the efforts of Meridian pursuant to the International Promotion Agreement, which may not be successful.
+If we do not renew the International Promotion Agreement, our ability to maintain existing international customer relationships and contracts as well as generate future international relationships and contracts will depend on our ability to identify, hire and train qualified personnel.